Human Pose Descriptions and Subject-Focused Attention for Improved Zero-Shot Transfer in Human-Centric Classification Tasks: LLM Prompt

 \begin{quote} \textit{``There are [num2word(\$count)] people in image who are [getVerb(\$activity) parseName(\$activity)].
 [General attributes describing \$activity in keypoints context.]''
 For each person in image: ``The [parseLocation(\$center,\$scale)] person is [predictStateFromContext()] with their [limb]...''} \end{quote}

-This syntax effectively acts as semantic tagging, guiding the LLM to treat certain portions of the JSON string as specialized entities.
-This makes the LLM "invoke" these tags as if they were functions, thereby facilitating a more effective and nuanced parsing of the annotations, as corroborated by our ablation study in \cref{tab:ablation_prompts}.
+This syntax effectively acts as semantic tagging, guiding the LLM to treat certain portions of the JSON string as specialized entities, facilitating a more effective and nuanced parsing of the annotations.

 Lastly, we reinforce the \textit{persona} by repeating it and informing the LLM about the \textit{intended usage} of the generated data.
 We also include any \textit{response restrictions}, which tell LLMs the kind of language to use.